uncfez/tvb-mod/content/article/support-and-discussions/index.en.md

 noSummary: true
 ---

-Support for this theme is provided through the [Issues](https://github.com/Lednerb/bilberry-hugo-theme/issues) and [Discussions](https://github.com/Lednerb/bilberry-hugo-theme/discussions) sections of the project.
+Yadayada for this theme is provided through the [Issues](https://github.com/Lednerb/bilberry-hugo-theme/issues) and [Discussions](https://github.com/Lednerb/bilberry-hugo-theme/discussions) sections of the project.
 Please use the **Issues** section if you would like to report a defect or bug.
 For any other requests, use the **Discussions** section.

 Please use the following guidelines if you want to start a discussion: